ysfoo/crn-inference/README.md

 The subscripts correspond to indices of a list of 30 candidate reactions as defined in `full_network.jl`; see `output/reactions.txt`.
 The default setup is to have all rate constants set to 1.0; these simulations are stored in `output/`.
 We also simulate other setups where the values $k_1$ and $k_{18}$ are varied; these simulations are stored in `output/vary_kvals/`.

-Our aim is to infer the ground truth CRN from noisy time series data generated from `sim_data.jl`.
+Our aim is to infer the ground truth CRN from noisy time series data.
 This is done by estimating the rate constants of the 30 candidate reactions via a multi-start sparse optimisation approach.
 The key functions are implemented in `inference.jl`.
 A demonstration of the usage of these functions is given in `inference_single.jl`, which is designed to be run interactively line-by-line, e.g. in VS Code.

 ## Varying optimisation options